-Yogurt in China is promicing in 2018.
-Yogurt consumption has significantly increased in China, by appropriation of Western cultures and their eating habits.
+Yogurt consumption has significantly increased in China, by the appropriation of Western cultures and their eating habits.
 The craze of Chinese for yogurt is not a simple matter of taste: often in China, food consumption will be justified by its supposed health virtues.

 It is wrongly thought that the Chinese did not consume dairy products until they were influenced by the West.
-While the sale of yogurts has boomed since the opening of China in the 1980s, honey yoghurt in China was already a Beijing tradition.
-These yoghurts are easily found in North China but also in Shanghai, where they are sold in well-established street shops.
-They are recognizable by their shape of small craft pots whose lid is held by a string.
-Honey is also famous in China for giving a beautiful skin.
-Many Chinese ladies drink a glass of hot water with honey every morning, a true grandmother’s recipe for complexion!
+While the sales of yogurts have boomed since the opening of China in the 1980s, honey yogurt in China was already a Beijing tradition.

 Chinese consumers, between lactose intolerance and dietary deficiency